PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-08 14:48:37
+Last updated: 2024-04-08 14:49:10
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Elliot: "I'm not sure it's a good thing we met."
+Rue: "What are you talking about?
+You're my new favorite person." - Rue Bennett